asdqwex/doplr/README.md

 Composed of several utilities: `sweep` for discovery, `forecast` for visualization, the `radar` daemon for backgrounding these tasks, and `weathergirl` - a web service which allows access to sweep and a graphical look at the `forecast`.

 Doplr is built on top of _floom_, the streaming infrastructure build system.
 Doplr and floom aim to go hand in hand in tackling Javascript's final frontier - it has conquered the browser and the server - now it's time to take on infrastructure and operations.

+**Doplr requires a very recent io.js**, as of the time of writing that is 2.1.0.
+This is because many very important security features have been improved massively in recent builds of io.js.
+Ensure you have the newest version at https://iojs.org

 # Sweep